-- Please make sure that your lab has an account with the Genome Center and that you have the required billing information (see the “Getting Started” page).
+- Please make sure that you have PPMS account with the updated billing information (see the “Getting Started” page).

 - Verify that your samples fulfill all the requirements.

-- We must receive electronic and print copies of the submission forms in order to receive and schedule your samples.
-Please download the forms from the following links.
+- We must receive a print copy of the submission forms in order to register and work on your samples.

-- Fill in the information electronically, email it to firstname.lastname@example.org and print a copy to accompany your samples.
-We can only accept samples if we receive a hardcopy of your submission form together with them!
+- Fill in the information electronically and print a copy to accompany your samples (landscape orientation, all on one page).
+Samples can only be processed if we receive a hardcopy of your submission form together with them.

 - We require Bioanalyzer traces (or similar) to work with customer submitted sequencing libraries as well as for total RNA samples.
 If no traces are submitted with the libraries/samples, we will carry out the Bioanalyzer QC for a fee.
 If you can supply traces, attach them to email and/or include them into the shipment in hard copy.